 5. Denali National Park, Alaska

 Late May through early September can be a more comfortable time to visit Alaska’s Denali National Park.
-By winter, temperatures can range between -40 degrees F and 20 degrees F and most of the park’s sole road is closed.
+By winter, temperatures can range between -40 degrees F and 20 degrees F and most of the park’s main road is closed.

 6. Glacier National Park, Montana